 - An orientation dinner, at the start of each term, brings all Fellows together and kicks off the small-group dialogue meetings.

-- Two mini-retreats (20 hours at nearby site off campus) on Veteran's Day and Patriot's Day vacation weekends.
+- Two mini-retreats (24 hours at nearby site off campus) typically on Columbus Day and Patriot's Day vacation weekends.